 Taboos and myths surrounding periods stand tall as they are embedded deep in our holy literature.
 Rig Veda states that while on periods, a woman must not apply collyrium to her eyes, oil to her body,and bathe in water.
 She must not sleep during the day time, not touch fire, make rope, clean her teeth, eat meat, look at celestial bodies, drink out of a large/copper vessel.

 According of Hindu mythology, when Lord Indra severed the head of Vishwaroop Acharya, he was cursed with “Brahmahatya dosha”.
 He got rid of the curse by distributing it amongst land, water, tree, and women.
 That is how women got “Rajaswala Dosha” (menstruation) and gained the ability to give birth.
 An Indian author, Devdutt Pattanaik links purity and power to bodily fluids – not spilling semen makes men powerful and pure and inability to hold back period blood makes women weak and impure.

 Where does Education Step in?

 Girls generally attain menarche at the age of 11-13.
-However, only less than half of them are aware about the sensitive but crucial topic of menstruation.
-Surveys reveal that in maximum cases, mother is the informant, followed by friends, media/internet, sisters, and teachers.
+However, only less than half of them are aware of the sensitive but crucial topic of menstruation.
+Surveys reveal that in maximum cases, the mother is the informant, followed by friends, media/internet, sisters, and teachers.
 Most girls have inadequate knowledge about the origin of menstrual blood.
 More than 50% are unaware of the source, while many state urethra to be the source.
 Some even claim that it is a “God’s curse”.